 Can You Refinance a HELOC Loan?
 What Are the Options?

-refinance heloc
+refinance HELOC

 You can refinance a HELOC with another equity line of credit or take out a different loan. (ie home equity loan, cash out-refinance, or unsecured personal loan)